-Akbank's audited consolidated financial statements and related notes thereto as of and for the financial year ended 31 December 2023 (the "Akbank 2023 BRSA Annual Financial Statements"), its audited consolidated financial statements and related notes thereto as of and for the financial year ended 31 December 2022 (the "Akbank 2022 BRSA Annual Financial Statements") and its audited consolidated financial statements and related notes thereto as of and for the financial year ended 31 December 2021 (the "Akbank 2021 BRSA Annual Financial Statements" and, together with the Akbank 2023 BRSA Annual Financial Statements and the Akbank 2022 BRSA Annual Financial Statements, the "Akbank BRSA Annual Financial Statements") have been prepared and presented in accordance with the BRSA Principles and Turkish Financial Reporting Standards ("TFRS") for matters not regulated by the aforementioned legislation.
+(the "Akbank BRSA Interim Financial Statements"), its audited consolidated financial statements and the related notes thereto as at and for the financial year ended 31 December 2023 (the "Akbank 2023 BRSA Annual Financial Statements"), its audited consolidated financial statements and the related notes thereto as at and for the financial year ended 31 December 2022 (the "Akbank 2022 BRSA Annual Financial Statements") and its audited consolidated financial statements and the related notes thereto as at and for the financial year ended 31 December 2021 (the "Akbank 2021 BRSA Annual Financial Statements" and, together with the Akbank 2023 BRSA Annual Financial Statements and the Akbank 2022 BRSA Annual Financial Statements, the "Akbank BRSA Annual Financial Statements") have been prepared and presented in accordance with the BRSA Principles and TFRS for matters not regulated by the aforementioned legislation.
+The Akbank BRSA Interim Financial Statements and the Akbank BRSA Annual Financial Statements are collectively referred to herein as the "Akbank BRSA Financial Statements".

-Public Oversight Accounting and Auditing Standards Authority (the "POA"), with its announcement dated 23 November 2023, applied that the financial statements of businesses applying Turkish Financial Reporting Standards for the annual reporting period ending on or after 31 December 2023 should be prepared in accordance with the Financial Reporting in Hyperinflationary Economies ("TAS 29"), however, institutions or organizations authorised to regulate and supervise in their own fields may determine different transition dates for the applying of TAS 29.
-Based on this announcement of POA, BRSA, with its decision dated 12 December 2023 and numbered 10744, decided that the financial statements dated 31 December 2023 of banks and financial leasing, factoring, financing, savings financing and asset management companies should not be subject to the inflation adjustment required within the scope of TAS 29.
-In accordance with the BRSA's decision dated 11 January 2024 and numbered 10825, it has been decided that banks and financial leasing, factoring, financing, savings financing and asset management companies will be applied inflation accounting as of 1 January 2025.
-Accordingly, the Group has not applied the inflation accounting required by TAS 29 in its financial statements for the year ended 31 December 2023.
+The POA, in its announcement dated 23 November 2023, stipulated that the financial statements of businesses applying TFRS for annual reporting periods ending on or after 31 December 2023 should be prepared in accordance with the Financial Reporting in Hyperinflationary Economies ("TAS 29"), noting, however, that institutions or organisations authorised to regulate and supervise entities in their own fields may determine different transition dates for the application of TAS 29.
+Based on this announcement of the POA, the BRSA, in its decision dated 12 December 2023 and numbered 10744, decided that financial statements dated 31 December 2023 of banks and financial leasing, factoring, financing, savings financing and asset management companies should not be subject to the inflation adjustment required within the scope of TAS 29.
+In accordance with the BRSA's decision dated 11 January 2024 and numbered 10825, it has been decided that banks and financial leasing, factoring, financing, savings financing and asset management companies will be required to apply inflation accounting as of 1 January 2025.
+Accordingly, Akbank has not applied the inflation accounting required by TAS 29 in its financial statements included in this Offering Circular.

-The Akbank BRSA Annual Financial Statements are prepared on the historical cost basis except for assets and liabilities carried at fair value.
-The Akbank BRSA Annual Financial Statements are also prepared on a consolidated basis with its financial subsidiaries.
+The Akbank BRSA Financial Statements are prepared on the historical cost basis except for assets and liabilities carried at fair value.
+The Akbank BRSA Financial Statements are also prepared on a consolidated basis with its financial subsidiaries.